-Allan Hancock College is located in northern Santa Barbara County with the main campus located in the city of Santa Maria, which is barely a 20 minute drive to the California coast and beautiful beaches.
-In 2011, 2014 and again in 2016, the college was selected one of the five best community colleges in California and one of the top 120 community colleges in the nation by the prestigious Aspen Institute.
+Allan Hancock College is located in northern Santa Barbara County with the main campus located in the city of Santa Maria, which is barely a 20-minute drive to the California coast and beautiful beaches.
+In 2011, 2014 and again in 2016, the college was selected one of the top 150 community colleges in the nation by the prestigious Aspen Institute.
 Approximately 11,500 credit students enroll each semester at one of the college's four locations in Santa Maria, Lompoc, Solvang, or at Vandenberg Air Force Base.
-The main campus is in Santa Maria, a 105 acre park-like setting that provides students with exceptional teaching and state of the art technology.
+The main campus is in Santa Maria, a 105-acre park-like setting that provides students with exceptional teaching and state of the art technology.

 Allan Hancock College opened a brand new state-art-of-the-art track and field complex in late 2013.
 The $2.3 million project created a new football field, as well as a soccer field and other practice facilities.
 The track and field complex includes facilities for all track and field events.